NemanjaPetkovic/College/README.md

 At the end the Quiz calculates the how many correct questions we answered and displays it to the screen by using a myphp admin database.

+To make this Quiz I used HTML, CSS, Javascript and Php.